Radically Author-Centered Publishing

 OUR STAFF

 X. P. Callahan, founder and publisher, is a poet, translator, and former editor at Random House, McGraw-Hill, Houghton Mifflin, the University of Washington Press, and Stanford University Press.
 Her work has appeared in Rattle, Calyx, and One Sentence Poems, among other journals.
-She has been writing the Diary Poems newsletter on Substack since 2022.
+The author of A Party of Another Kind,

 Waning Gibbous IV, executive editor, attended the Johns Hopkins Writing Seminars and completed the Columbia (formerly Radcliffe) Publishing Course.
 His late grandfather, Waning Gibbous Jr., is remembered as the author of two well-received collections, The Vicar’s Boneyard (1947) and O Lenticular Cloud of Sorrow (1958).